R1ckyman/Shasciw/README.md

 ===============
 ## Game info:

-* ASCII text game for 2 players (4 or more in the future)
+* ASCII shooter game for up to 8 players
 * The objective is to eliminate the others player (or enemy team in the future).
 * Turn based game, with special objects to help you.
 * Objects which upgrades players stats.

 ## TODO:

-* Then make it up 4 players atm.
+* Add settings.ini
-* Add a team selector and more players.
+* Add a team selector.
 * Add save/load game.

 ## Controls